bediger4000/lru-cache/README.md

 and becomes the new head.
 It's possible that a fixed-size array or slice, treated as a circular buffer would work well.
-My rationalizations about a since `CacheItem` container could tip in favor of a Go slice of pointers, even for very large numbers of cache items.
+My rationalizations about a single `CacheItem` container could tip in favor of a Go slice of pointers, even for very large numbers of cache items.
 Coding might be easier, and memory usage might go down.